vierstralab/footprint-tools/README.md

 ### Step 1: Align sequenced DNase I cleavages

+FTD requires an alignment file in BAM format which can be made using any sequence alignment tool.
+FTD uses all reads with a MAPQ > 0.

 ### Step 2: Create an index of the reference genome FASTA file

-### Step 3: Call DNase I hotspots
+The software uses an indexed FASTA file to enable rapid lookups of genomic sequences utilized by the sequence bias model.
+A FASTA file can be indexed using `samtools`.

+	[jvierstra@rotini footprint-tools]$ samtools faidx hg19.all.fasta

 ### Step 4: Download or create a 6-mer cleavage bias model

+The sequence bias model is the basis of FTD.

 ### Step 5: Create a dispersion (error) model

 FTD using a negative binomial to compute the significance of per-nucleotide cleavage devations from the expected.
 The negative binomial has two parameters, mu and r.
-The script `learn_dispersion_model.py` emperically fits mu and r from the observed cleavage data and then interpolates all values using linear regression.
+The script `learn_dispersion_model.py` emperically fits mu and r from the observed cleavage data and then interpolates all values using linear regression. `learn_dispersion_model.py` writes a dispersion model in JSON format to standard out which can then be used with all FTD analyses.

 	[jvierstra@rotini footprint-tools]$ python scripts/learn_dispersion_model.py -h
 	usage: learn_dispersion_model.py [-h] (--kmer MODEL_FILE | --uniform)